Home > Bread > Kalamata Olive and Onion Bread

 • Continue to mix the dough on medium-high speed for at least 5 minutes.
 The dough will slap the sides of the bowl, which is ok.
 The dough should be soft and smooth after about 5 minutes.

 • Transfer the dough to the oiled bowl.
-Cover with plastic wrap and a dry kitchen towel and set in a warm area to proof for 60-90 minutes, until the dough has doubled in size.
+Cover with plastic wrap and a dry kitchen towel and set in a warm area to proof for 60 to 90 minutes, until the dough has doubled in size.

 • Tip the dough onto a lightly floured surface.
 Add the olive mixture and knead the dough until they are evenly distributed through the dough.
 There is a lot to mix in and it will become easier to mix as you continue to knead.

-• Tip the dough back onto a lightly floured surface and and flatten into a rough rectangle with your hands.
+• Tip the dough back onto a lightly floured surface and flatten it into a rough rectangle with your hands.
 Then roll the dough up like a sausage.
-Place the dough on the prepared baking sheet and using kitchen scissors, cut deep grooves perpendicularly along the top of the dough.
+Place the dough on the prepared baking sheet and use kitchen scissors to cut deep grooves perpendicularly along the top of the dough.

 • While the dough is in its last proof, preheat the oven to 425F degrees and adjust the oven rack to the middle position.

-• Bake the bread for 30 minutes or until it sounds hollow when you tap on the bottom of it.
+• Remove the baking sheet from the proofing bag.
+Bake the bread for 30 minutes or until it sounds hollow when you tap on the bottom.
 Cool on a wire rack.
-Enjoy slightly warm or at room temperature!
+Enjoy the bread slightly warm or at room temperature.

 Course: Side Dish, Snack